qgis/QGIS-Documentation/docs/user_manual/print_composer/composer_items/composer_legend.rst

 Spacing can greatly help denote the groupement of items in the legend and their relation.

 :guilabel:`Spacing` around and before title, groups, subgroups, symbols, labels, boxes, columns and lines can be customized through this dialog.
-The group and subgroup can be modified as stated in :guilabel:`Legend items`.

 ..
 Substitutions definitions - AVOID EDITING PAST THIS LINE